andrewfowlie/website/content/home/about.md

 # Hi!

 I am Andrew Fowlie, a post-doctoral researcher in high-energy physics at Monash University.
+In Autumn 2018, I will join the junior faculty at Nanjing Normal University!
 My research interests include beyond the standard model phenomenology, LHC physics, dark matter and Bayesian statistics.